igemsoftware2020/Hannover/README.md

 As part of the iGEM Competition 2020, the Hannover Team designed a sensor based on biological cell, which is capable of detecting the adhernce of a biofilm to at an early stage.
 The sensor can be attached to implant surfaces and used as a diagnostical tool.
 Therefore, we are interested in the growth behaviour of biofilms in an early stage.
 We use computational methods of Molecular Dynamics simulation and a biophysical approach to model the biofilm growth.
+Furthermore the BiofilmSimulation module provides functions for visualization of the data generated in the simulation.

 ### Built With